openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 Custom operations, which are not included in the list, are not recognized by OpenVINO™ out-of-the-box.
 The need for custom operation may appear in two cases:

-1. A regular framework operation that is new or rarely used is not yet supported in OpenVINO.
+1. A new or rarely used regular framework operation is not supported in OpenVINO yet.

 2. A new user operation that was created for some specific model topology by a model author using framework extension capabilities.